 Plan South America-Costa Rica-Central Valley-Sloth

-Conservation in Costa Rica
+5. Spot sloths and monkeys in Costa Rica

-Swim with Whale Sharks in Mexico
+6. Swim with whale sharks in Mexico

 The polar south may be the most remote and spectacular destination on this list.
 From December to February, Antarctica offers extraordinary access to vast penguin colonies, elephant seals, humpback whales and albatross.